 As with anything that is popular on YouTube, it could be a fad.
 There are plenty of examples of so-called trends on the video site which have petered out, such as the “cinnamon challenge”.
 However, changing patterns of media consumption could well play in YouTube boxing’s favor.
 Cable television is getting less and less popular for many people thanks to the high subscription prices and the perception of cash being wasted on content which isn’t watched.
 Given that cable shows a wide range of sports, sports which can be accessed on the web at a cheap price and with the simple tap of a tablet could grow in popularity as time goes by.

 YouTube boxing is, like so much on the site, a new phenomenon.
-Whether or not matches like the ones which occurred between KSI and Logan Paul will become a regular fixture in the schedules of both viewers of matches and those who wager on them, though, is far from certain.
+Whether or not matches like the ones which occurred between KSI and Logan Paul, but when it comes to Instagram there is a possibility that you need to buy instagram views to become a regular fixture in the schedules of both viewers of matches and those who wager on them, though, is far from certain.
 Perhaps only time will tell.